-- A. Emergencies under this section are defined in Section 1.0 Definitions, or as otherwise provided by applicable law. - B. In the case of emergencies that require the immediate Purchase of Commodities, or Services or Construction, the County Manager or Designee, is empowered to secure such Commodities, or Services or Construction without Competitive Procurement.
-In this event, all measures as are reasonably possible under the circumstances, shall be taken to assure the maximum cost benefit to the County of the Commodities, or Services or Construction procured.
-Written quotes should be obtained to ensure competition for Tier 3 and above, if time permits. - C. As soon as possible following all Purchases under this Emergency Procurement section, an emergency form shall be prepared by the Department that initiated the
+- A. Emergencies under this section are defined in Section 1.0 Definitions, or as otherwise provided by applicable law. - B. In the case of emergencies that require the immediate Purchase of Commodities, Services or Construction, the County Manager or Designee, is empowered to secure such Commodities, Services or Construction without Competitive Procurement.
+In this event, all measures as are reasonably possible under the circumstances, shall be taken to assure the maximum cost benefit to the County of the Commodities, Services or Construction procured.
+Written quotes should be obtained to ensure competition for Tier 3 and above, if time permits. - C. As soon as possible following all Purchases under this Emergency Procurement section, an emergency form shall be prepared by the Department that initiated the Procurement.

-Procurement.
 The report must include complete documentation clearly stating justification for exception from normal Procurement procedures, an itemization of all individual transactions relating to the Emergency Procurement, an itemization of any additional work hours above and beyond the affected employees usual work schedule, and documentation of communication with other governmental entities (FEMA, SERT, etc.) that have taken place.
-This report must be submitted to the Procurement Management Department, and, if required, to the Board of County Commissioners in concurrence with any ratification.
+This report must be submitted to the Procurement Management Department, and, if required, to the Board of County Commissioners in concurrence with any Ratification. - D. All Emergency Purchases \$100,000 and up shall be submitted to the Board for Ratification except 2.b below. - In the case of a minor emergency, a single situation that poses an immediate threat to public safety, health, or welfare requiring urgent action to mitigate impact, a complete package shall be presented to the Board for Ratification at the next available Board meeting. - 2.
+In the case of a major emergency, a large situation that poses an immediate threat to public safety, health, or welfare, causes or threatens injury or death, serious disruption of essential services or damage to property, the environment or infrastructure beyond the normal capabilities of the principal emergency services, and requires urgent action to mitigate impact: - a.
+Purchases at \$100,000 and up made within the first 30 calendar days shall be ratified at the next available Board meeting. - b.
+Purchases at \$100,000 and up made from calendar day 31 and beyond shall require Board approval prior to the expenditure.

-- D. All Emergency Purchases at Tier 4 and 6 7 level shall be submitted to the Board for ratification at the next regularly scheduled Board meeting. - E. In the event of a State of Local Emergency where the County is no longer operational, all Emergency Procurement shall be handled in accordance with this Ordinance. - F. In the event a State of Emergency is declared by the State of Florida, all Emergency Procurement shall be handled in accordance with this Ordinance and all applicable State requirements. - G. In the event a State of Emergency is declared by a National Declaration, all Emergency Procurement shall be handled in accordance with this Ordinance and 2CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+- E. In the event of a State of Local Emergency where the County is no longer operational, all Emergency Procurement shall be handled in accordance with this Ordinance. - F. In the event a State of Emergency is declared by the State of Florida, all Emergency Procurement shall be handled in accordance with this Ordinance and all applicable State requirements. - G. In the event a State of Emergency is declared by a National Declaration, all Emergency Procurement shall be handled in accordance with this Ordinance and 2CFR 200 -Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards. - H. The Clerk of Courts is authorized to pay invoices for purchases for the emergencies as declared or documented that is allowed by this Ordinance and State Statutes.